official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 576. Mr Blair said he would emphasise that Saddam was being given an opportunity to co-operate.
 If “as he expected” Saddam failed to do so, it would be “very much harder

-221 Letter Manning to McDonald, 8 April 2002, ‘Prime Minister’s Visit to the United States: 5-7 April’.
+[^221]: Letter Manning to McDonald, 8 April 2002, ‘Prime Minister’s Visit to the United States: 5-7 April’.

 492

-The Report of the Iraq Inquiryto resist the logic that we must take action to deal with an evil regime that threatened us with its WMD programme”.
+to resist the logic that we must take action to deal with an evil regime that threatened us with its WMD programme”.

 577. Mr Blair considered that the US and UK would “still face the question of why